Temptation's Workshop

 Temptation's Workshop is a 1932 American pre-Code drama film directed by George B. Seitz and starring Helen Foster, Tyrell Davis and Dorothy Granger.
 It was released by the independent Poverty Row studio Mayfair Pictures.

-Synopsis
+Plot

 When Wall Street financier John Lawton falls ill and goes bankrupt, his children attempt to adjust to the loss of their wealthy upbringing.